briggstwitchell/git-workshop/basic-commands/git-init.md

 So, what did this just do?

 When you run git init, you are setting up a git repository.
 This means that git is setting up any structures it needs to track your work, and placing them in a special folder called .git.
-Let's take a look at the contents of our directory now:
+Let's take a look at the contents of our directory now by executing `ls -a`:

 ![show .git](../images/init/show-.git.png)
 {: .terminal }